 NEW YORK (AP) — Earnings gains from Microsoft and other big U.S. companies are pushing the stock market higher in early trading.

-Microsoft led the Dow Jones industrial average higher after reporting higher sales of tablet computers.
+Microsoft led the Dow Jones industrial average higher after reporting higher sales of tablet computers and progress in a corporate overhaul.